tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 ### Changing the Mouse Cursor for Interactive Elements

 There are three clickable items: the portafilter, start button, and cup (see Figure 1).
-To begin, add a CSS rule to change the mouse cursor to a pointer whenever it hovers over some (soon-to-be) clickable portafilter element:
+To begin, add a CSS rule to change the mouse cursor to a pointer whenever it hovers over the (soon-to-be) clickable portafilter element:

 ```css
 #portafilter {